Gülden Karaböcek: 2000s onwards

 In 2004, Karaböcek was among the artists that were featured on the album Söz Vermiş Şarkılar in tribute to Murathan Mungan and performed the song "Otel Odaları".
 In 2006, together with Muazzez Abacı, she performed at the Nostalgic Lake Casino during the İzmir Fair after 22 years.

 On 5 April 2010, during an interview for Milliyet she was asked by Olcay Ünal Sert: "There's a rebellion in your songs.
 In your song ‘Sürünüyorum’ you say "Create me again to relieve me from this pain", and in ‘Kırılsın Ellerim’ you say "When will this end my God?, We have stayed in days that don't have a tomorrow".
 What was this rebellious behavior in those years?", to which she responded "It reflects a period.
 After the September 1980 revolution, came across a painful period.
 People found solace in painful songs.
 We are currently experiencing a new critical period.
 I'm just the performer thought, you need to ask the one who wrote the songs about the actual meaning behind them."

 In 2012, she was awarded the Lifetime Honorary Award at the 18th Golden Lens Awards of the 18th Journalists' Association held at the Sheraton Hotel in Ataköy, Istanbul.
 After receiving the award, she said thanked her fans and the people and said: "You are the real owners of my songs".

 In 2015 Karaböcek gave a series of concerts in Germany in the cities of Dortmund, Cologne, Essen, Berlin, and gave her first concert in 2016 in her birthplace Başkent, Ankara.
 On 5 July 2016, she performed in Didim, followed by another concert on 7 July in Karaman during the 1st International Başyayla Cherry and Culture Festival.
 On 5 November 2016, she celebrated her birthday with a concert in Istanbul's Beirut Performance Hall.

 In 2018, Karaböcek attracted attention across Turkey with a remix version of her song "Saka Yaptım" for a movie called Arada.
+In 2019, a portion of song "Anilar bana yeter" was sampled in track called "Tehran gunshots" by Bristol dubstep producer Sir Hiss, which was primarily done for soundsystem clash event & gain much attention in dubstep community since release.
+In 2022, a Drum and bass version, named "Earshots" and based on the same sample, was released as collaboration between Sir Hiss and London collective 4AM Kru.